 For a discussion of when a law enforcement officer is entitled to rely on the judgment of a government agency for purposes of the second prong of the qualified immunity analysis, see Sjurset v.
 Button, 810 F.3d 609 (9th Cir.
 2015).
+For a discussion of when a law enforcement officer may rely on a policy, ordinance, or permit scheme underlying the officer's challenged actions that is not itself challenged, see Saved Magazine v.
+Spokane Police Department, 19 F.4th 1193 (9th Cir.
+2021).

 "As a general rule, members of the public have no constitutional right to sue [public] employees who fail to protect them against harm inflicted by third parties."
 Juan Hernandez v.
 City of San Jose, 897 F.3d 1125, 1133 (9th Cir.
 2018) (quoting L.W. v.
 Grubbs, 974 F.2d 119, 121 (9th Cir.
 1992)).
-There is an exception to this rule, however, called the state-created danger doctrine.
+One exception to this general rule is the state-created danger doctrine.
 Under this exception, a government employee must have affirmatively placed the plaintiff in a position of danger, that is, the employee's actions must have created or exposed an individual to a danger that he or she would not have otherwise faced.
 Id.
 To prove that the exception applies, "[t]he affirmative act must create an actual, particularized danger," "the ultimate injury to the plaintiffs must be foreseeable," and "the employees must have . . . acted with 'deliberate indifference' to a 'known or obvious danger."
 Id. (citations omitted).
 For a further discussion of the state-created danger doctrine, see also Bracken, 869 F.3d at 778-79; Pauluk v.
 Savage, 836 F.3d 1117, 1122 (9th Cir.
 2016).

-In Thompson v.
-Raheem, 885 F. 3d 582, 586 (9th Cir.
-2018), the Ninth Circuit clarified that a qualified immunity defense to an excessive force claim is analyzed in three stages.
+that a qualified immunity defense to an excessive force claim is analyzed in three stages.
 In the first stage, the court assesses the severity of the intrusion by evaluating the type and amount of force inflicted.
 In the second stage, the court evaluates the government's interest by assessing the severity of the crime; whether the suspect posed an immediate threat to the officers' or public's safety; and whether the suspect was resisting arrest or attempting to escape.
 In the third and final stage, the court balances the gravity of the intrusion against the government's need for the intrusion.
+See also Williamson v.
+City of National City, 23 F.4th 1146 (2022) (following same three-step analytical framework to analyze qualified immunity in excessive force claim).